 Introducing ExpressVPN’s Lightway protocol

-It’s still early days for Lightway, which is currently available in beta on our apps for Android and routers, with other platforms on their way.
+Lightway is currently available on our apps for Android, Windows, Mac, Linux, and routers, with iOS on the way.
 If you don’t yet have ExpressVPN, we encourage you to take advantage of our 30-day money-back guarantee and give it a try.
 We’re confident you’ll agree that Lightway is the best VPN protocol.

 What are VPN protocols?

 Let’s start with the basics.
 VPN stands for virtual private network, which is a secure tunnel between two or more devices.
 When you use a VPN, you are connected to the internet through an intermediary server run by the VPN provider (e.g., ExpressVPN).

 The security of your connection is dictated by the VPN protocol, which is a set of instructions that define how two devices talk to each other.
 Different protocols use different encryption standards and authentication methods, resulting in differing levels of speed and security for VPN users.

 Protocols determine what encryption algorithm to use, how to establish and verify encryption keys, and how to handle potential errors.
 VPN protocols may be designed to route all your data through this encrypted tunnel, or as is the case with HTTP proxies, only route your web traffic.

 Which VPN protocol should you choose?

 The ExpressVPN app takes the guesswork out of protocols by automatically selecting the best protocol for you based on the quality of your internet connection.
 That is why your protocol is always set to “Automatic” by default.